bigmlcom/python/docs/index.rst

 Executions
 ----------

-To execute in BigML a compiled Whizzml ``script`` you need to create an ``execution`` resource.
+To execute in BigML a compiled WhizzML ``script`` you need to create an ``execution`` resource.
 It's also possible to execute a pipeline of many compiled scripts in one request.